 - The Energy management system is assessed and certified as meeting the requirements of ISO 50001:2018 for the following activities: research, development, manufacturing, distribution centres and related support functions.
 This certification covers more than 80% of Sanofi’s energy consumption.

-- The Energy programme aims to reduce energy consumption by 15% in existing facilities by 2025 compared to 2021.
+- The Energy programme aimed to reduce energy consumption by 15% in existing facilities by 2025 compared to 2021. – this target has been achieved end 2025.

 - Energy decarbonization: